vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ### 3b.
 Login with your Globus ID

-Once you have click on the "Globus ID to sign in" link, you will be presented with the page below.
-Proceed to log in if you already have a globus account, or click on the upper right link to create an account.
+Once you have clicked on the "Globus ID to sign in" link, you will be presented with the page below.
+Please, proceed to log in if you already have a globus account, or click on the upper right link to create a new globus account.

 ![step3b](../img/screenshot_275b.png)